RocaVincent/federated_brain_age/README.md

-This repository contains the code used in the following study: *incoming link*.
+This repository contains the code used in the following study: <https://arxiv.org/abs/2506.15626>.

 # Radiomics extraction